zgilkerson/azure-pipelines-agent/docs/design/yaml-trigger-cache.md

 - "<REPO_URL>/cccccccccccccccccccccccccccccccccccccccc/my.yml": aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
 ```

-### Further optimization - cache the before sha
+### Push the idea one more level - cache the triggers from the before sha, and a redirect from the after sha

 When we receive a push event for an uncached sha, a further optimization would be to
 cache the triggers for the before sha, and cache a redirect for the after sha.
+This
+strategy would seed the cache with additional data.

 For example, consider a scenario where the caches are initially empty, and the following
 push event is received: